RedisAI/VectorSimilarity/README.md

 # Benchmark

-To benchmark the capabilities of this library, follow the instructions in the [benchmark docs section](docs/benchmarks.md).
+To benchmark the capabilities of this library, follow the instructions in the [benchmarks user guide](docs/benchmarks.md).
+If you'd like to create your own benchmarks, you can find more information in the [developer guide](docs/benchmarks_developer.md).